 A custodian is required for all IRAs All IRAs must be held by a custodial entity, such as a bank, credit union, trust company, or entity that is authorized and regulated by the IRS as a “non-bank custodian”.
 Custodians are essential in any individual retirement account (IRA) arrangement to maintain a tax-deferred or tax-exempt status.
 Custodians, also called trustees, vary by type of IRA.
 Marketable securities, such as mutual funds or stocks, require no effort to choose a custodian; however, IRAs that have alternative investments, such as private notes, precious metals or real estate, need a self-directed IRA custodian.

+For those looking for Gold IRA home storage, a self-directed IRA custodian is the only option.
 The depositary of an IRA is a financial institution that holds investments in an account for safekeeping and ensures that all government and IRS regulations are met at all times.
 An IRA depositary is a financial institution authorized by the IRS to provide custody services and hold assets on behalf of IRA owners.
 According to IRS rules, an IRA must have a custodian, who can be a bank, a mutual fund company, or a brokerage firm.
 The IRA depositary is responsible for buying and selling investments on behalf of the investor in an IRA and for ensuring that the IRA complies with IRS regulations.

 The custodian charges a fee for providing escrow services and managing investments on behalf of the investor.
 An IRA depositary, such as Pacific Premier Trust, is a highly regulated bank, credit union, or non-custodial bank that is allowed to guard the assets of an IRA.
 Both the state and federal governments supervise custodians, and there are strict internal policies, procedures and controls.
 The other problem with these accounts when you have your IRA in a self-directed depositary than in a “traditional custodian” is that it is an IRA account, either here or there, and you still have the same contribution limits for your traditional accounts, SEP accounts, simple accounts and Roth accounts.